Toxantron/CGbR/README.md

 ## Dependency Injection
 CGbR can also be used to generate dependency injection.

+## Generated UI
+CGbR could also be used to generate XAML or Forms based on class definitions.

 ## Developers
 Detailed guides on how to write custom generators follow soon.